Pages in Dogs Public Space Protection Orders

 PSPOs must be reviewed and consulted on every three years before they can be renewed.
-The current Dogs PSPOs have been in place for three years so we would like to hear your views on these, as well as some new proposals.
+The 2023 consultation closed on 3 October 2023.

 There are three PSPOs covering the whole borough - public roads, pavements and verges, parks and open spaces.

 - Dogs on lead by direction - dogs must be kept under control on a lead in a designated dogs on lead area or if asked by an authorised officer of the council